equivalent/equivalent.github.io/_posts/til/2020-05-04-remove-element-from-ruby-array-issue.md

 ![](https://meme.eq8.eu/feature.jpg)

-> I'll try to explain this best to my knowledge but as I've lerned about this like 10 years ago.
-So my explanation may not be 100% accurate.
+> I'll try to explain this best to my knowledge but as I've lerned about this like 10 years ago my explanation may not be 100% accurate.

 Ruby is not the fastest language so in some places core developers used pragmatic solution to gain performance.